 new-feature, simply type

 tag:new-feature into the search field to find all the keys of the latest upload.
-If you would like to filter for keys with multiple tags you need to reuse the
+You can search for multiple tags at once by reusing the

 tag:new-feature tag:admin in the search bar.

 In advanced search mode you can specify tags to be filtered for in the field with the label Tags.
-If you need to find keys with multiple tags you can list them here simply separated by commas, for example
+You can enter multiple tags here as well, simply separated by commas, for example

 new-feature,admin will show you keys with the tags